jabrena/spring-boot-amadeus-oas-code-generator-demo/README.md

-# Spring Boot + OAS Code Generation Demo
+# Spring Boot + Amadeus OAS Code Generation Demo

 ## How to use it?